sedrehman/Simple_img_detection/README.md

 # Simple_img_detection

-to run the proj simple open folder in terminal and run task2.py by the following line- python task2.py
+to run the proj simply cd into the folder in terminal and run task2.py by the following line-

+python task2.py